KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 The `ac_eras` parameter allows the value of a chain's block reward to vary over time.

-Each different time interval is called an "era" and a chain can have at most three eras.
+Each different time interval is called an "era" and a chain can have at most seven eras.

 When active, `ac_eras` changes the behavior of coinbase coins (i.e. the coins that are created as a result of mining). `ac_eras` forces the `COINBASE_MATURITY` value of coinbase coins to be `100` instead of the normal value of `1`.
 Therefore, coinbase coins become spendable after `100` confirmations.
 This `COINBASE_MATURITY` value can be explicitly changed using the [ac_cbmaturity](../installations/asset-chain-parameters.html#ac-cbmaturity) parameter.
 Changing this `COINBASE_MATURITY` value to `1` is recommended if a chain uses `ac_eras` in conjunction with [ac_staked](../installations/asset-chain-parameters.html#ac-staked).

-The `ac_eras` parameter accepts only one value (`1`, `2`, or `3`).
+The `ac_eras` parameter accepts only one value (`2`-`7`).
 When activated, it allows certain other Smart Chain parameters to accept multiple values.

 The principle parameter that is affected by `ac_eras` is [ac_reward](../installations/asset-chain-parameters.html#ac-reward), and it must receive at least one value.

-Also, [ac_decay](../installations/asset-chain-parameters.html#ac-decay), [ac_halving](../installations/asset-chain-parameters.html#ac-halving), and [ac_end](../installations/asset-chain-parameters.html#ac-end) can each receive multiple values and thereby affect reward functionality.
+Also, [ac_decay](../installations/asset-chain-parameters.html#ac-decay), [ac_halving](../installations/asset-chain-parameters.html#ac-halving), [ac_end](../installations/asset-chain-parameters.html#ac-end), and [ac_notarypay](../installations/asset-chain-parameters.html#ac-notarypay) can each receive multiple values and thereby affect reward functionality.

 For every era, there must be a corresponding value in `ac_end` that indicates the block height at which this era ends.
 To set the final era to last indefinitely, set the `ac_end` value of that era to `0`; the `0` setting should only be used for the last era.
+If the last era's `ac_end` value is not `0`, the chain's block rewards will stop after the final `ac_end` value, and every block after the final `ac_end` value will have no block reward.

-In all parameters receiving multiple values, the values for the second and third eras must be preceded by a comma.
+In all parameters receiving multiple values, the values must be preceded by a comma.

 For example: